United States Military Academy: Modern era

 Following the 1973 end of American involvement in Vietnam, the strain and stigma of earlier social unrest dissolved, and West Point enjoyed surging enrollments.
 On 20 May 1975, an amendment to the Defense Authorization Bill of 1976 opening the service academies to women was approved by the House of Representatives, 303–96.
 The Senate followed suit on 6 June.
 President Ford signed the bill on 7 October 1975.

 West Point admitted its first 119 female cadets in 1976.
-Also in 1976, physics professor James H. Stith became the first tenured African American Professor.
+That same year, physics professor James H. Stith became the first tenured African American Professor.
 In 1979, Cadet, later General, Vincent K. Brooks became the first African American to lead the Corps of Cadets.
 Kristin Baker, ten years later, became the first female First Captain, the highest-ranking senior cadet at the academy in 1989.
-Six other women have been appointed as First Captain: Grace H. Chung in 2003, Stephanie Hightower in 2005, Lindsey Danilack in 2013, Simone Askew in 2017, Reilly McGinnis in 2020, and Lauren Drysdale in 2022.
+Seven other women have been appointed as First Captain: Grace H. Chung in 2003, Stephanie Hightower in 2005, Lindsey Danilack in 2013, Simone Askew in 2017, Reilly McGinnis in 2020, Lauren Drysdale in 2022, and Caroline Robinson in 2025.
 Simone Askew was the first African American woman to lead the Corps.
 In the 21st century, women comprise approximately 20% of entering new cadets.